Enucatl/protonmail-bridge-docker/README.md

 Wait for the bridge to startup, then you will see a prompt appear for [Proton Mail Bridge interactive shell](https://proton.me/support/bridge-cli-guide).
 Use the `login` command and follow the instructions to add your account into the bridge.
 Then use `info` to see the configuration information (username and password).
 After that, use `exit` to exit the bridge.

+## Add custom certificates

 When the CLI exits successfully, the entrypoint runs `cert import` automatically using `/protonmail/certs/cert.pem` and `/protonmail/certs/key.pem`, then stores those file paths in `vault.enc`.
 If you add or rotate certificates after the initial setup, rerun:

 ```bash
 docker compose stop protonmail-bridge